Nexmo/stitch-js-quickstart/docs/getting-started.md

 ## Getting Started with the Nexmo Conversation JS SDK

-The Nexmo Conversation API enables you to build conversation features where communication can take place across multiple mediums including IP Messaging, PSTN Voice, SMS and WebRTC Audio and Video.
-The context of the conversations is maintained though each communication event taking place within a conversation, no matter the medium.

 In this getting started guide we'll demonstrate how to build a simple conversation app with IP messaging using the Nexmo Conversation JavaScript SDK.
 In doing so we'll touch on concepts such as Nexmo Applications, JWTs, Users, Conversations and conversation Members.

 ### Before you being